Saelyria/Braid/ContributorQuickstart.md

 `UITableViewDataSource` and `UITableViewDelegate`.
 It gets its data and callback closures from its 'table binder' object.
 Its concrete class type is `_TableViewDataSourceDelegate`.
 That's pretty much it.

+## The 'table data model'
+This object is the collection of view models/models/title strings/etc. that represents a 'data state' of a table view.
+Its properties are a serires of dictionaries and arrays that stores the data the table view displays.
+Table data models are used to create with the Differ library that Tableau has as a CocoaPods dependency to animate changes in data on the table view.
+The concrete class for this object type is the `TableViewDataModel`.

 ## The 'table binder'

 Next is the 'table binder' object, whose concrete class is `SectionedTableViewBinder`.
 This is a generic class (its generic type `S` is the section enum type the binder was setup with) that holds a reference to the underlying table view and the 'data source/delegate' object.
-Most importantly, this object has a number of dictionary objects that stores a reference to bound models/view models/callback handlers for given sections.
+Most importantly, this object has a number of dictionary objects that store references to bound models/view models/callback handlers for given sections.
 So, for example, when the `onTapped` method is called, the closure given to this method eventually makes its way into the
 `sectionCellTappedCallbacks` dictionary under the section it's setup to handle.

+The table binder also keeps a reference to two 'table data model' objects - a 'current' model (with the data the table is currently displaying) and a 'next' model (a model that represents all the changes yet to be made to the table).
+Whenever the table is told to update changes (the binder's `displayedSections` property is changed, an observable 'models' array fires, an 'update callback' is called), the changes are ultimately saved into the binder's 'next' model.
+When the binder detects that the 'next' model has changed, it queues itself to animate the changes from the 'current' to 'next' data model on the app's next render frame using the Differ library.

 The 'section-less' `TableViewBinder` class is also technically in this role, but it's basically a wrapper around a sectioned one that it stores as a property.
 The sectioned table binder that it stores has its `S` generic type set to the `_SingleSection` enum, which just has one case: